amitskidrow/44_cogniwide_task1/README.md

 The database data is stored in the `db_data` Docker volume declared in `docker-compose.yml`.

+## Locale configuration
+The application uses a configurable default locale for speech services.
+The current value is stored in `app/config.json` and can be retrieved or updated via the `/config/locale` API endpoints.

 ## Environment variables
 The web service reads the following environment variables to connect to the database: